 - Hunting Land: Designate at least one large open field to hunting, as far away from livestock as possible.
 You don’t want the livestock to scare away or intimidate any potential wild game with their noises and scents.
 Plus, you don’t want to mistake a cow for a deer.

 - Livestock: Depending on the livestock, such as cattle or horses, you’ll need a large enough range for them to roam, while also having enough space to contain them, such as fields and corrals.
 Other farm animals won’t need as much space and will most likely be in their own secluded areas and pens.

-- Crops: No matter what you’re growing, crops should be grown away from the hunting area, so any wild game won’t be attracted to the produce.
+- Crops: No matter what you’re growing, crops should be grown away from the food plots you’ll be hunting.
+This is so any wild game won’t be attracted to the produce.
 This also depends on what you grow and what other methods you have for attracting wild game in the designated hunting area.

 The best way to ensure your cattle and other farm animals stay away from your hunting land or even out of your crop beds is to establish boundaries through fencing.
 If you think you need more field room for cattle to graze, build additional fencing to create other smaller fields.
 That way, you can rotate the cattle for a more sustainable approach to grazing, while keeping them away from your hunting location simultaneously.

 Some animals, however, can’t be contained through simple fencing, such as chickens.
 If they’re free range, then there’s a good chance they’ll roam wherever.
 A great way to prevent certain free range animals from interfering with your hunt is to schedule around your hunting for when these animals can roam freely.